TKomericki/Rhetos-wiki/Installing-plugin-packages.md

 ### Applications with DeployPackages

-1. To install the additional package to a Rhetos server, add it to the Rhetos server's **RhetosPackages.config** file.
+1. To install the additional package to a Rhetos application, add it to the Rhetos application's **RhetosPackages.config** file.
     * For example, to install a package named "Rhetos.AfterDeploy", version 2.0.0, add the `package` line to the *RhetosPackages.config* file.
 Remove the version attribute to install the latest version.

         ```XML